 Neuroplasticity is the term we use to describe our brains ability to change.
 When scientists came to accept that our brains are plastic and not hardwired to be the same this changed the field of neuroscience in a big way.

 If our brains can change how can this help us?

 Sometimes when individuals lose a limb, they still experience pain or physical sensation in that limb!
 That really doesn’t make sense… well, because our brains contain what are known as ‘brain maps’, which are the areas that light up when we are touched on certain parts of the body, it means that sometimes after a limb is lost, the corresponding brain map still exists and can even be stimulated.

-Some veterans may come back from war with missing limbs after an explosion but experience the phantom limb.
+Some veterans have come back from war with missing limbs after an explosion but experience the phantom limb.
 This can be awful as it means they experience the pain of losing the limb repeatedly as even though the limb is no longer attached to the body, the part of the brain that was responsible for the limb is still active.
-Interestingly, some amputees who had lost their leg reported (grudgingly)about experiencing their orgasms in their missing leg!
+Interestingly, some amputees who have lost their leg reported (grudgingly) about experiencing their orgasms in their missing leg!
 You might laugh but it also meant they experienced orgasms twice as powerful so who’s really laughing.

-A scientist named Ramachandran created what is known as the ‘mirror boxes’ which help patients cure the pain by altering their perceptions of their body image.
+A scientist named Ramachandran created what is known as the ‘mirror box’ which help patients cure the pain by altering their perceptions of their body image.

 How did he do this?

 Amputee patients who were struggling with pain from their phantom limb were found to be experiencing this pain due to the neural connections not being able to fire properly.
 However, when the patients were able to see their functioning limb working properly in the mirror the pain began to reduce.
 So Ramachandran utilised mirror boxes to show amputee patients their functioning limb performing normally.